wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 ## Configuration precedence

-In case *both* `wpstarter` section in  `composer.json` (no matter if as object or as path to a custom file) and  `wpstarter.json` file are there, both configurations are loaded and in the case the same configuration values are placed in both places, the value in  `wpstarter.json` will take precedence.
+The values in `wpstarter.json` takes precedence when  composer.json contains an `extra.wpstarter` section  (regardless if as an object or as a path to a custom file) with duplicate values to the `wpstarter.json`.